Selected departures from April to October 2020

 One of the island’s most beautiful cities, Alghero is a medieval jewel with an independent spirit and intriguing history.
 It was founded in the 12th century by the Genoese and seized in 1353 by the Aragonese, who left an indelible mark.
 Much of the old town’s handsome architecture bears a Spanish appearance and a dialect of Catalan is still spoken here.
 Our guided tour takes us the through labyrinthine alleys of remarkably preserved old Alghero, defended by robust walls and four bastions dedicated to famous explorers.
 We’ll see the 16th-century cathedral, which is primarily Catalan-Gothic apart from its Aragonese portal.
 You have free time after to wander, enjoy lunch and browse the many shops in the vibrant centre.

-We tear ourselves away from the spectacular scenery for the drive back towards Alghero, but it won’t be long before we experience another highlight.
-The undulating countryside is part of the finest wine-growing areas in Sardinia, producing the prestigious Cannonau and Vermentino wines.
+This afternoon we drive along the coastline of Alghero, with beautiful views over the sparkling sea, before heading inland towards one of the finest wine-growing areas in Sardinia, producing the prestigious Cannonau and Vermentino wines.
 Winemaking is an important part of the local economy, so we visit a family-owned wine estate for a tour of the vineyards.
 Naturally, we enjoy a tasting afterwards.

 The entire day is at leisure to continue your discovery of magnificent Alghero.
 Stroll along the lovely beachfront promenade or browse the many shops in town for souvenirs.
 Alghero is known for its coral, which is harvested off the coast and transformed into striking jewellery.
 Perhaps watch the world go by in a café-lined piazza over a delicious ‘seadas’, a cheese-filled pastry drizzled with honey, and a ‘mirto’, a unique Sardinian liqueur made with myrtle berries.

-Next we visit the ancient ruins of Tharros, extraordinarily situated in the gulf of Oristano with tremendous views of the sea.
+Next we visit the ancient ruins of Tharros extraordinarily situated in the gulf of Oristano with tremendous views of the sea.
 During our guided tour, we uncover thousands of years of absorbing history dating back to the 8th century BC.
-Originally a Nuragic village, Tharros became a Phoenician hub, a Carthaginian fortress, a Roman town, a Byzantine city and then capital of the Kingdom of Arborea before it was abandoned to avoid Saracen attacks.
-Today it is an open-air museum with the astonishingly preserved remains of thermal baths, temples, and the foundations of homes and workshops.
+Originally a Nuragic village, Tharros became a Phoenician hub, a Carthaginian fortress, a Roman town, a Byzantine city and then capital of the Kingdom of Arborea before it was abandoned to avoid abandoned to avoid Saracen attacks.

 Transfer to the airport for your return flight.